RekuNote/scm-cli/README.md

 ## Features

 - Supports Linux and macOS only.
+For Windows, use <a href="https://github.com/RekuNote/scm-py">scm-py</a>.
 - List all available games and their corresponding IDs.
 - Search for songs by game ID.
 - Download BRSTM (or other) files by song ID.